ArianeMora/scimotf/README.md

 [![PyPI](https://img.shields.io/pypi/v/scitf)](https://pypi.org/project/scitf/)

-sci-TF is a very simple package to help with finding motifs that are enriched in different clusters, that are also expressed in your dataset and make it easier to draw inferences on which TFs may be driving the observed changes.
+sci-moTF is a very simple package to help with finding motifs that are enriched in different clusters, that are also expressed in your dataset and make it easier to draw inferences on which TFs may be driving the observed changes.

-The input to scitf is: 1) the output of fimo, fimo.tsv, 2) a csv file with gene identifier (e.g. name), cluster, log2FC, and p-value.
+The input to scimotf is: 1) the output of `FIMO <https://meme-suite.org/meme/doc/fimo.html?man_type=web>`_  , fimo.tsv, 2) a csv file with gene identifier (e.g. name), cluster, log2FC, and p-value.

 ### Example format for fimo.tsv